microsoft/WingtipTicketsSaaS-DbPerTenant/README.md

 More information about the sample app and the associated tutorials are here: [https://aka.ms/sqldbsaastutorial](https://aka.ms/sqldbsaastutorial)

 To deploy the app to Azure, click the link below.
-Deploy the app in a new resource group, and provide a short 'user' value that will be appended to several resource names to make them globally unique.
+Deploy the app in a new resource group, and provide a short *user* value that will be appended to several resource names to make them globally unique.
 Your initials and a number is a good pattern to use.

 <a href="http://aka.ms/deploywtpapp" target="_blank">
     <img src="http://azuredeploy.net/deploybutton.png"/>
 </a>

 After deployment completes, launch the app by browsing to ```http://events.wtp.USER.trafficmanager.net```, substituting *USER* with the value you set during deployment.

-**IMPORTANT:** Executable contents (scripts, dlls) may be blocked by Windows when zip files are downloaded from an external source and extracted.
-If you download the [Learning Modules](https://github.com/Microsoft/WingtipSaaS/tree/master/Learning%20Modules) as a zip file, make sure you unblock the .zip before extracting:
+**IMPORTANT:** If you download and extract the repo or [Learning Modules](https://github.com/Microsoft/WingtipSaaS/tree/master/Learning%20Modules) from a zip file, make sure you unblock the .zip file before extracting.
+Executable contents (scripts, dlls) may be blocked by Windows when zip files are downloaded from an external source and extracted.

+To avoid scripts from being blocked by Windows:

 1. Right click the zip file and select **Properties**.
 1. On the **General** tab, select **Unblock** and select **OK**.